MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMTSStepRequestStateStore.md

 ### -TaskSequenceName

-Specify the name of the task sequence from which to get the **Apply Network Settings** step.
+Specify the name of the task sequence from which to get the **Request State Store** step.

 ```yaml
 Type: String